Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 ''Ted Bundy was a complex man who somewhere along the line went wrong,'' said Jerry Blair, a state prosecutor in one of the murders, according to The New York Times. ''He killed for the sheer thrill of the act and the challenge of escaping his pursuers."

 Bundy was associated with as many as 36 killings — though authorities believe that number could be higher — and was given the death penalty following his 1978 murders in Florida.
 He died in the electric chair in 1989.

 Over the years, we've learned a lot about the life of Ted Bundy, including the family he left behind.
-The serial killer had a wife named Carole Ann Boone, and while he was incarcerated, she gave birth to their daughter, Rose Bundy.
+The serial killer had a wife named Carol Ann Boone, and while he was incarcerated, she gave birth to Rosa Johnson, Ted Bundy's daughter.